psnukal/Bot-Matrix-problem/README.md

 First line indicates the start point for the Bot, second line termination point, 3rd line onwards represent the layout matrix.

+How to run:
+Compile both the client and implementation file separetly.
+Then link both the files.
+Then run the executable file.